kh3dron/kh3dron.net/blog/mcp/mcp.md

 ---
-title: "Writing MCP servers on your vendors"
+title: "Writing MCP servers to interface with your vendors"
 date: "September 15, 2025"
 ---

-# Writing an MCP server around your vendor of chioce
+# Writing an MCP server around your vendor of choice

 This is a case study of something I did at work last week.
 It's a trendy thing to do and there were a few things I had to figure out, so here's a guide.